Who Destroyed Agamemnon and Why?

 agamemnon krater greek

 Agamemnon was the mythical King of Mycenae in Greek legend.
 He famously led the Greek army to victory in the Trojan War, tricking the Trojans with the legendary Trojan Horse that hid Greek warriors inside.
-On his return home, he could have been declared a hero, but instead he was brutally assassinated by members of his own household, who subsequently took over his leadership.
+On his return home, he could have been declared a hero, but instead he was assassinated by members of his own household, who subsequently took over his leadership.
 But who killed Agamemnon in Greek mythology, and why did they do it?
 Let’s take a closer look at the circumstances leading to his death.

 Clytemnestra Killed Agamemnon